eatsleepeat/LAHVII/README.md

 Los Altos Hacks 2023 Spring Submission!

 ## Inspiration:
-Our inspiration for this project is completely from the massive amount of people that spend their lives stuck on social media with no benefits to their brain.
+Our inspiration for this project comes from the massive amounts of people that spend their lives addicted to social media.
+In society today, too many people spend hours upon hours on social media without any benefits to their lives.
 We want to leverage this group of individuals and provide an application that can keep individuals challenged to stay on top of their work, in addition to acting as a way for them to interact while staying productive.

-## What it does:
+## Our Product:
-Our product is an AI-powered application that utilizes the user-base of social media to propel people into a better and more productive platform, one that is capable of assigning challenges to the user and helping them stay productive without drifting away with a distracting interface or notifications.
+The product we have created is an AI-powered application that utilizes the user-base of social media to propel people into a better and more productive lifestyle.
+Our product can encourage people to be able to be connected to the rest of the world along and is capable of assigning challenges to the user and helping them stay productive without drifting away from their central goal.
 A platform that allows them to learn and to be more productive but continue to interact with their peers!
 Our application can also branch out into many applicable uses utilizing AI-power including creating schedules and shopping lists.
-The possibilities dont only end here, in fact, they are literally endless.
+The possibilities dont only end here, in fact, they are practically infinite.

 ## How we built it:
 We built our application with the aid of software development and android emulators such as Flutter and Android Studios so our application can be installed on mobile devices.